apigee/apigeetool-node/README.md

 `--wait-after-import  -W`
 (optional) Number of seconds to delay before deploying node.js proxy.

-## <a name="deployhostedfunction"></a>deployhostedfunction
+## <a name="deployhostedtarget"></a>deployhostedtarget

-Deploys a Hosted Function to Apigee Edge as an API proxy.
-With your Hosted Function deployed to Edge, you can take advantage of Edge features like security, quotas, caching, analytics, trace tool, and more.
+Deploys a Hosted Target to Apigee Edge as an API proxy.
+With your Hosted Target deployed to Edge, you can take advantage of Edge features like security, quotas, caching, analytics, trace tool, and more.

 #### Examples

-Deploys a Node.js app as a Hosted Function to Apigee Edge.
+Deploys a Node.js app as a Hosted Target to Apigee Edge.

-    apigeetool deployhostedfunction -u sdoe@apigee.com -o sdoe -e test -n 'test-node-app-2' -b /node2
+    apigeetool deployhostedtarget -u sdoe@apigee.com -o sdoe -e test -n 'test-node-app-2' -b /node2

-Deploys a Node.js app as a Hosted Function to both the default (HTTP) and secure (HTTPS) virtual hosts.
+Deploys a Node.js app as a Hosted Target to both the default (HTTP) and secure (HTTPS) virtual hosts.

-    apigeetool deployhostedfunction -u sdoe@apigee.com -o sdoe -e test -n 'test-node-app-2' -b /node2 -v default,secure
+    apigeetool deployhostedtarget -u sdoe@apigee.com -o sdoe -e test -n 'test-node-app-2' -b /node2 -v default,secure

 #### Required parameters